heather-everton/Work-Day-Scheduler/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get started simply click on "Take the Quiz" and select the answers for each quesitoin.
+To get started simply click on the desired timeblock and enter your appointment name.
+Click save to store the changes.

 <!-- ROADMAP -->
 ## Roadmap